Get insider access

 No

-The Sony A80K supports most common signals under the HDMI 2.1 bandwidth up to 4k @ 120Hz with HDMI ports 3 and 4.
-Unlike some Sony TVs in the past there aren't any resolution-halving issues with 4k @ 120Hz signals.
+The TV supports most common resolutions up to 4k @ 120Hz with HDMI ports 3 and 4, and there aren't any resolution-halving issues with 4k @ 120Hz signals, which is great.
 It displays proper chroma 4:4:4 with all of its supported resolutions, which is important for clear text while using it with a PC, except you need to send an RGB signal for it to work with 1440p @ 60Hz.
 Sadly, it doesn't support 1440p @ 120Hz at all.

 Inputs